Exercise and Eat Smart to Keep the Weight Off

 Weigh yourself regularly.
 Doing so is an excellent way to keep your target goal ? maintaining your weight ? in front of you.
-Weekly weigh-ins are best and allow you to take action, by cutting calories, exercising more, or both, if your weight creeps up to three pounds over your maintenance target.
+Weekly (not daily) weigh-ins are best and allow you to take action, by cutting calories, exercising more, or both, if your weight creeps up to three pounds over your maintenance target.

 Cut yourself some slack.
-A lapse is a small mistake or return to old habits.
+A lapse is a small mistake or a temporary return to old habits.
 This can happen when you have a bad day and overeat or don't exercise.
 A relapse is when you go back to old habits for several days or weeks.
 Remember, having a lapse or relapse isn't necessarily failing.
 Don't give up, just get back on track.